DheerajRamKalava/ai-agent-paper-summarizer/README.md

 #### Running on Colab
 To run this project, you would need to:
 1. Open a new Colab notebook and set the runtime to T4 GPU.
-2. Clone the repository and install dependencies from `requirements.txt`.
+2. Clone the repository: `!git clone https://github.com/DheerajRamKalava/ai-agent-paper-summarizer.git`
+3. Move into the folder: `%cd ai-agent-paper-summarizer`
+4. Install dependencies: `!pip install -r requirements.txt`
-3. Get a free `ngrok` token from `https://dashboard.ngrok.com/get-started/your-authtoken`.
+5. Get a free `ngrok` token from `https://dashboard.ngrok.com/get-started/your-authtoken`.
-4. Run: `!ngrok authtoken <YOUR_TOKEN_HERE>`
+6. Run: `!ngrok authtoken <YOUR_TOKEN_HERE>`
-5. Launch the UI: `!streamlit run ui.py`
+7. Launch the UI: `!streamlit run ui.py`

+After launching, click the `ngrok` link and select "Visit Site."
+The web app may take a minute to load the AI model. **If it continues to load for a long time, please refresh the page.** Once loaded, you can upload a PDF to see the summarization, just like in the demo screenshots.

 Given this complex setup, **viewing the demo screenshots in the `/demo/` folder is the recommended way to verify the working UI.**